apache/incubator-teaclave/docs/rust-guideline.md

 by Rust can make the system robust and clean.
 In some cases, optional value can never be `None` internally, `unwrap` can be used with a comment explaining the assumptions and reasons.
 The same rule also applies to `panic` and similar functions which may cause runtime panic.
+One exception is to use `unwrap` and `expect` in tests, while `expect` is better because it will show a message to help debugging.

 ## Third-Party Crates